ct-martin/met-view/README.md

 View here: https://ct-martin.github.io/met-view/

----

 ## About the Experience

 I wanted to look at collection data in a meaningful manner.
 I chose the Met collection because the data is easily available for me to use.
 In particular, I was curious about how much of the Met collection was available in the public domain and seeing if there was anything interesting in the "Highlights" field, which does not have a clear indication of what i means other than being able to search for it on the Met website.
 To this end, the project looks to `engage` viewers in what the collection holds by `interpret`ing some simple statistics about it.
 Large numbers and interactive charts, including by-department, are used to accomplish this.

----

 ## About the Technology

-Python & Jupyter Lab were used to process data since they're easy and capable of processing the ~1/4GB dataset that the Met has.
+[Python](https://www.python.org/) & [Jupyter Lab](https://github.com/jupyterlab/jupyterlab) were used to process data since they're easy and capable of processing the ~1/4GB dataset that the Met has.
 Doing this work in the browser would almost definitely crash the page.
 Python & Jupyter Lab export a JSON file that the web page uses.
 This tooling is also common in data science.

 Since this is a web-based project, data display on the page is essentially required to be JavaScript.
-Bulma & Chart.js were used to build the page.
+[Bulma](https://bulma.io/) & [Chart.js](https://www.chartjs.org/) were used to build the page.
 Chart.js in particular is what is used for the interactive charts and does almost all of the work in making those charts.
-Bulma and Chart.js were chosen purely for the ability to build this web-based experience quickly.
+Bulma and Chart.js were chosen purely for the ability to build this web-based experience efficiently.

----

 ## About the Process